-** Mariposa Grove is closed until Spring of 2017 due to a restoration project.
+** Mariposa Grove is closed until Fall of 2017 due to a restoration project.

 The fare includes hotel pickup/drop off, park fees, lunch and beverages.
 Gratuity is not included.
 Please be ready ten minutes prior to your scheduled pick up time.
 Return times are approximate.

 Cancellation Policy: No refunds will be issued if you cancel within 24 hours of your tour date.
 Cancellations prior to 24 hours of your tour date are $5 per person.
 Tours will run rain or shine unless driving conditions are unsafe.
 If we cancel a tour due to hazardous driving conditions you will receive a full refund.

 Minimum Requirement: We require the equivalent of 4 adults to operate a tour, except Private Tours.
 If the minimum is not met you will be notified by 8:00pm the evening before your tour and you will receive a full refund.

 Narrow Gauge Inn

 Pickup: 7:20 AM

 Return 4:40 PM